-3.7.1 Horizontal Wiring - IDF
+3.7.1 Horizontal Wiring

-Poor design of horizontal wiring within the physical network infrastructure can invite the connection to the private network by an unauthorized host or even a rogue wireless Access Point.
-The horizontal wiring extends from the work area wall plate or LAN outlet to the Telecommunications Closet (TC) or Intermediate Distribution Frames (IDF)-commonly referred to as the "wiring closet".
+Poor design of horizontal wiring within the physical network infrastructure can invite the connection to the private network by an unauthorized host or even a rogue wireless access point.
+The horizontal wiring extends from the work area wall plate or LAN outlet to the Intermediate Distribution Frames (IDF)-commonly referred to as the "wiring closet."
 The path of all horizontal wiring includes the wall plate, the horizontal cable that runs from the wall plate to the IDF, as well as any patch cables used between any cross-connect hardware (i.e., patch panel, distribution frame) and the switch.

-Since it would be virtually impossible to monitor all work area wallplates to insure that only authorized devices are attached, physical LAN access control and security must be maintained within the IDF.
-This end of the horizontal wirng must be disconnected at the switchport or patch panel if there is no authorized host connected to it in the work area.
+Since it would be virtually impossible to monitor all work area wall plates to ensure that only authorized devices are attached, physical LAN access control and security must be maintained within the IDF.
+This end of the horizontal wiring must be disconnected at the switch port or patch panel if there is no authorized host connected to it in the work area.